N0taN3rd/Squidwarc/README.md

-# Squid
+# Squidwarc
 [![npm Package](https://img.shields.io/npm/v/squid-crawler.svg?style=flat-square)](https://www.npmjs.com/package/squid-crawler)

-Squid is a high fidelity archival crawler that uses Chrome or Chrome Headless.
+Squidwarc is a high fidelity archival crawler that uses Chrome or Chrome Headless.

-`Squid` aims to address the need for a high fidelity crawler akin to Heritrix while still easy enough for the personal archivist to setup and use.
+`Squidwarc` aims to address the need for a high fidelity crawler akin to Heritrix while still easy enough for the personal archivist to setup and use.

 Squid does not seek (at the moment) to dethrone Heritrix as the king of wide archival crawls rather